nirajandata/Django-Backend-mentorship/docs/installation.rst

 The steps below will get you up and running with a local development environment.
-All of these commands assume you are in the root of your generated project.
+All of these commands assume you are at the root of your generated project.

 **Prerequisites**